THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 Self-awareness gives leaders authenticity and trustworthiness.
 Genuine, trustworthy individuals connect seamlessly with others and build deep relationships.

-Self-awareness allows leaders to understand their communication styles and custom-tailor their communication to suit the circumstances.
+Self-awareness allows leaders to understand their communication styles and tailor their communication to suit the circumstances.
 For a self-aware leader, active listening is natural.
-Those who understand their emotions and reactions are more likely to keep them under control and focus on understanding others.
+Those who understand their emotions and reactions are more likely to control them and focus on understanding others.

 Listening and empathy-based leadership understands and defuses conflicts more effectively.